 We provide recommendations for useful free or low-cost software and the equipment you may need in our software/hardware help sheet.
 Our wetware help sheet plots the skills needed for data projects, how to identify existing skills within your organisation and how to recruit from outside your organisation if required.

 How do you go about putting together a data project squad?
 This step will vary depending on the size of your organisation and the skills and roles of the people working within it.

 We’re developing a tutorial to guide you through each process, whether it’s hiring new talent, finding skilled volunteers, employing a consultant, or upskilling existing staff.
-Create your own job vacancy using our job description template and use our non-disclosure agreement (NDA) template to ensure clarity about the responsibility of all parties handling confidential data.
+Create your own job vacancy using our data analyst and data scientist position description templates and use our non-disclosure agreement (NDA) template to ensure clarity about the responsibility of all parties handling confidential data.